Communist insurgency in Malaysia (1968–1989): Road to peace accord

 agreed to disband their armed units and destroy all of their weapons.
-They also ‘pledged their loyalty’ to His Majesty the Yang di Pertuan Agong of Malaysia.
+They also 'pledged their loyalty' to His Majesty the Yang di Pertuan Agong of Malaysia.
 This date marked the end of the MCP insurgency in Malaysia.

 At the end of the peace accord, it was estimated that there were about 1,188 MCP members still on the active list.
 Some of them chose to return to their states in Malaysia and the rest selected to stay in a "Peace Village" at the Thai border.
 The Malaysian Government had paid them all some compensation money.
 First RM 3,000 was paid on their immediate return, and another RM 5,000 was paid three years after their return.

 Under the terms of the agreement, Chin Peng was one of the MCP officials who would be allowed to return home.
-However, successive Malaysian administrations have blocked his return on a number of justifications.
+However, successive Malaysian administration blocked his return on a number of justifications.
 In 2005, his petition to enter Malaysia was formally rejected by the High Court.
 In June 2008, a Court of Appeal also rejected his petition, upholding an earlier ruling compelling him to show identification papers to prove citizenship; Chin claimed he could not because they were seized in a 1948 police raid.

 Chin died in Bangkok, Thailand on 16 September 2013, and was cremated according to Buddhist rites.
-While he has previously voiced wishes to be buried in Sitiawan, Perak, his remains continued to be denied entry to Malaysia, as its government claimed that the one-year window after the agreement to reapply for citizenship had long lapsed and he had relinquished his rights to return.
+While he has previously voiced the wish to be buried in Sitiawan, Perak, his remains continued to be denied entry to Malaysia, as its government claimed that the one-year window after the agreement to reapply for citizenship had long lapsed and he had relinquished his rights to return.
 His ashes would eventually be returned to Malaysia in November 2019.

 The Sarawak Insurgency

 Besides the main Communist insurgency in Peninsular Malaysia, another one occurred in Sarawak, one of Malaysia's Borneo states.
-Between 1962 and 1990, the North Kalimantan Communist Party (SCO) or the Communist Clandestine Organisation (CCO) fought a guerilla war against the Malaysian government.
+Between 1962 and 1990, the North Kalimantan Communist Party (SCO) or the Communist Clandestine Organisation (CCO) fought a guerrilla war against the Malaysian government.
 The SCO entered into peace negotiations with the Malaysian government in 1990, which led to a peace agreement on 17 October 1990 which finally ended all hostilities.